 6. a.
 Must submit the Animal Use Data form for the past year (CCAC report) to the UACC prior to March 31 of every year.

 6. b.
-Should submit an annual PAM Report by December 1 of every year to The Neuro Director of the Institution and is a member of the Quality Assistance Subcommittee and participates in refining the PAM program at an institution-wide level. and at regular intervals to the University Animal Care Committee (UACC).
+Should submit an annual PAM Report every year to the MNI Director of the Institution and is a member of the Quality Assistance Subcommittee and participates in refining the PAM program at an institution-wide level. and at regular intervals to the University Animal Care Committee (UACC).

 6.d.
 May, from time to time, sponsor seminars or workshops on the use of animals in science and the ethics of animal experimentation, and encourage as many animal users, animal caregivers, students, ACC members and other interested parties to attend as possible.